murtaza-nasir/speakr/docs/advanced/job-queue-system.md

 - `is_new_upload=false`: Recording marked as FAILED, can be retried

 ### Race Conditions
-- Threading lock prevents multiple workers claiming same job
+- Atomic UPDATE with WHERE clause prevents multiple workers claiming same job (v0.7.1+)
 - SQLite WAL mode enabled for better concurrency

 ## API Endpoints Summary